smaht-dac/shared-pipelines/LOG.md

 ### Version Updates

 #### 0.1.0
-* Added CRAM to FASTQ
+* Added CRAM to FASTQ conversion

 #### 0.0.1
 * Initial release of the repository